How to place images in letters with Photoshop

 Choosing black in the Color Picker.

-Then click in the center of the document and add your text.
-I’ll type the word FUN:
+Click in the center of the document and type your word.
+I’ll type the word FUN.

 Adding the text to the document in Photoshop.